Tweedles: Concept

 Tweedles tells the story of an "emotional vampire" from a first person perspective.
-He draws power from his well-developed ability to manipulate both men and women into seeing him as their perfect lover, at which point he uses that affection in order to secure sexual favors before moving onto his next victim, leaving confusion and pain in his wake while feeling nothing.
+He draws power from his well-developed ability to manipulate both men and women into seeing him as their perfect lover.
+At this point, he uses that affection to secure sexual favors before moving on to his next victim, leaving confusion and pain in his wake while feeling nothing.
 The character is shown contemplating his internal conflicts, lack of empathy, and romantic idealism, which he deems "disgusting".
-Toward the end of the album it is revealed that Tweedles is the name of a clown alter-ego the narrator would have created if he had succeeded in becoming an entertainer.
+Toward the end of the album, it is revealed that Tweedles is the name of a clown alter-ego the narrator would have created if he had succeeded in becoming an entertainer.